 These pages draw their information from Ayot St. Peter, The Parish Story first published in 2000 as a community project to commemorate the year 2000 and the advent of the third millennium of the Christian era.
 This record of the present and examination and record of the past was produced under the guidance of Peter Shirley as co-ordinator and editor in chief.
 Copies of the publication were deposited with the British Library, the University Libraries of Oxford and Cambridge, The National Libraries of Scotland and Wales and the library of Trinity College, Dublin as well as the Hertfordshire county library service.
 Publication was facilitated by a grant from Millennium Festival Awards for All – Eastern Region.
 The grant made it possible for each household in Ayot St Peter to receive a complimentary hard-back copy in 2000.
-Soft-back copies of the book are still available to order – please Contact us
+Soft-back copies of the book are sometimes available – please Contact us

 WHAT’S IN A NAME?